brurez/bsc-adv-db-midterm/report.md

 are accurately documented in the Yale-Classical Archives Corpus (YCAC) article [2].

 #### Interrelation
+This dataset could be connected, for example, with another dataset about where and when those piece of music where performed.
+This relation between these two dataset could be done by using a composite foreign key referencing both the music title and composer name to avoid more generic titles like "Violin Concerto No. 1" to be referenced incorrecly.
 #### Use

+This dataset could be useful in any context where we have users listening or playing those music pieces by complementing the information about the music.

 #### Discoverability
+It wasn't hard to find this dataset.
+There are many initiatives that try to catalog and record pertinent information about classical musical pieces.

 #### License / terms of use
 The article about the dataset [2] was published under "Creative Commons Attribution-NonCommercial 4.0 International License".